-Violent Weather Events Can Lead to Flood Damage in You Helena Home.
-SERVPRO has a Experience Controlling Water Intrusion after Storm Events.
+Violent Weather Events Can Lead to Flood Damage in Your Helena Home.
+SERVPRO has Experience Controlling Water Intrusion after Storm Events

 How Does Water Intrusion Affect a Property?

 Flooding can cause severe harm to your Helena residence by bursting through doors or windows and migrating quickly through rooms.
 Water migration affects properties in two ways.
 The first is from direct contact with materials that absorb moisture and can warp, bleed, or distort.
-The second is by increasing the amount of moisture in the air of an indoor environment.
+The second is by increasing the amount of water in an indoor environment's air.
 High levels of humidity, and the resulting condensation, can lead to expensive losses as well as wall and ceiling damages.
 Stopping the spread of standing water and bringing in controls to the humidity is essential to recovering your property after a flood event.
-SERVPRO technicians have extensive experience working with flooded properties and can put in place an efficient drying method to mitigate further losses.
+SERVPRO technicians have extensive experience working with flooded properties and can implement an efficient drying method to mitigate further losses.

 How quickly does floodwater damage a property?

 Water begins to cause flood damage as soon as it enters your Helena home.
-While it may appear as though standing water remains in place, it is rapidly increasing indoor humidity while seeping into baseboards, wall cavities, or subfloors.
-The presence of moisture not only exerts pressure on the structure of your home through water weight but can also increase the chances of mold growth or condensation damages.
+While it may appear as though standing water remains in place, it rapidly increases indoor humidity while seeping into baseboards, wall cavities, or subfloors.
+The presence of moisture not only exerts pressure on the structure of your home through water weight but can also increase the chances of mold growth or condensation damage.
 Quick response within the first three days of flooding is vital to recovering the majority of losses in your property.
-SERVPRO operates twenty-four-hours a day and can perform essential emergency mitigation to prevent flooding from causing irreversible harm.
+SERVPRO operates twenty-four hours a day and can perform essential emergency mitigation to prevent flooding from causing irreversible harm.

 How does water move through a home?

-- Liquid flow which can occur from plumbing malfunctions, groundwater flooding, roof leakages, and flash flooding and is commonly observed in properties with storm damages.
+- Liquid flow occurs from plumbing malfunctions, groundwater flooding, roof leakages, and flash flooding and is commonly observed in properties with storm damages.

-- Air movement which occurs when bodies of water evaporate and enter into cracks, crevices or cavities causing water infiltration
+- Air movement occurs when bodies of water evaporate and enter into cracks, crevices, or cavities, causing water infiltration

 - Capillary suction occurs when water moves into porous materials like upholstery or carpeting and spreads rapidly

-- Vapor diffusion which can cause lower level flooding to affect upper levels without an appropriate vapor barrier installed
+- Vapor diffusion causes lower level flooding to affect upper levels without an appropriate vapor barrier installed

 How does flooding affect ceilings, walls, and flooring?